TwoWhistle/trackerV4/README.md

-same functionality as trackerV3, has BrainStateLogger, for classifier training.
-Training is natural language based
+same functionality as trackerV3, has BrainStateLogger, for natural language based classifier training